 I’ve no cause for worry or for fear.

 I sought the Lord, and He heard me, and delivered me from all my fears.
-(Ps.34:4)
+(Ps.
+34:4)

 We would do well to learn from David’s struggles and avoid the lusts of our flesh.
 Like David, we are prone to wandering from our Lord.
 But, like David, do we turn to God in repentance, pleading for His mercy, for His forgiveness, for His cleansing?
 When we do, we find rest for our soul (Matt.
 11:28-30).
 God delivers from fears, from troubles, from circumstances.
 Today’s news provides ample cause to fear.
-When we review our day, we find trouble at home, at work, with people.
+When we review our day, we find trouble at home, at work, and in our world.
 But God provides a gentle and peaceable way, the way of trust and hope.
 When we remember His mighty works in our past, by faith we are strengthened to trust He is nearby for today’s troubles.
 He sees.
 He knows.
 He cares.
 God can—and will—be with us in the fire just as He was with Daniel and his friends.
 God would have us look to Him, praise Him for His mighty interventions in days past, certain that He will be with us today, tomorrow, and forever.

 God did and He does and He will take good care of you.
 In this you can rest.
-When all things and people around you crumble and fall, look up, remember His mighty acts in times past, strengthen your faith to trust that He is with you today.
+When all things and people around you crumble and fall, look up, remember His mighty acts in times past, and strengthen your faith to trust that He is with you today.
 God is gracious, merciful, and abundant in kindness.
 You can find hope and safety in your Heavenly Father’s arms.
 What a wonderful and gracious God He is.
 “Trusting in my Father’s wise bestowment, I’ve no cause for worry or for fear.”